SCHWAI-AI/aicommit/README.md

 7. Stage and commit changes
 8. Push to git remote (if -push flag used)
 9. Push to clasp (if -clasp flag used)

+**Note:** When using `-export`, the tool exports the diff to `git-diff-export.txt` and exits without calling the AI or committing.
+This is useful for reviewing what would be analyzed.

 ### Example Workflow